platipy/platipy/research/squire2006.rst

 .. rubric:: Footnotes

 .. [#civ] Designed Experiences are semi-controlled experiences for students that fits with the "learning by doing" metaphor - that is, people learn when they actively are doing something.
 The text gives a great example of this phenomenon when teaching students history via Civilization III.
 The students were playing as land-starved European countries that needed more resources in order to fight their wars; the natural solution was to develop colonies in the Africas and Americas and exploiting those resources.
-This mimics via gameplay decisions the same route as history took, and launched some neat class discussions on the motivations of colonization.
+These gameplay decisions mimick the same route that history took, and launched some neat class discussions on the motivations of colonization.
 Designed Experiences are a very cool way to teach, so this article might get a follow-up blog post to really explore the concept!